qaniere/qaniere/README.md

 ### ✨ Welcome to my profile !

-I am Quentin, first year computer science student who is interessed in the fields of development and cybersecurity.
+I'm Quentin, a second year computer science student who is interested in cloud infrastructure and web development

-> :warning: I started coding in french (bad idea i know), so i'm currently translating all of that in english

-### 💼 Some of my best projects
+### 💼 My major projects

 * 🔒 [Kripto](https://github.com/qaniere/Kripto) : A peer to peer encrypted chat with my own implemenation of RSA made with Python.
 * 🎵 [Spotify Cover Downloader](https://github.com/qaniere/spotify-cover-downloader) : An Electron app to download Spotify covers.